Senate approves Trump's nominee for watchdog agency

 But since its creation, the CFPB has been a target of Congressional Republicans who see the bureau as an example of government gone amok, and have vowed repeatedly to abolish the agency.
 One of those Congressmen was Mick Mulvaney, who when he was a representative from South Carolina described the bureau as a "sick, sad" joke.
 Mulvaney is now the acting director of bureau.

 Kraninger now inherits a bureau that is very different from the one that was run by Richard Cordray, who was director of the bureau under President Barack Obama.
-Cordray resigned in late 2017, seven months earlier than expected, to run for Governor of Ohio.
-Cordray successfully claimed the Democratic nomination for governor, but lost in the general election to Republican Mike DeWine.
+Cordray resigned in late 2017, seven months earlier than expected, to make an unsuccessful run for Governor of Ohio.

-Kraninger, who worked under Mulvaney in the White House's budget office, is expected to run the bureau in a similar industry-friendly way as Mulvaney.
+Congressional republicans, still not thrilled about the existence of the CFPB, have dialed down their rhetoric against the bureau.
+Banking groups applauded the confirmation of Kraninger, who worked under Mulvaney in the White House's budget office.
+She is expected to run the bureau in a similar industry-friendly way as Mulvaney.

+The director of the CFPB gets a five-year term and cannot be removed from the job except by the president under extraordinary circumstances.
+Kraninger will make her mark on consumers and banks through late 2023, if she serves her full term.

+"This last year has been an important step in the history of the Bureau as we take our place among the most notable regulatory bodies of our country -- and frankly the world," Mulvaney said in a statement.
+"Like all transitions, it was not always as smooth as we would've all liked, but the bureau has emerged stronger for it."